-Maximum: Level II Response(s) (see page 10) OSS 1-5 days
+Maximum: Level II Response(s) (see page 9) OSS 1-5 days

-Rule 7 INSUBORDINATION (Responsibility/Respect) UB: Insubordination: Student will comply with the lawful direction of any authorized staff member while in school, participating in a school activity or on school property.
-All students are expected to behave in a respectful manner.
+Rule 7 DISRESPECT OF STAFF & INSUBORDINATION (Responsibility/Respect):

+- A. Disrespect of faculty/staff: During all school activities all students are expected to act in a respectful manner, including, but not limited to speaking to faculty/staff in an appropriate manner. - B. Insubordination: Student will comply with the lawful direction of any authorized staff member while in school, participating in a school activity or on school property.
 This includes, but is not limited to, complying with the direction or instruction of a staff member, not walking away from a staff member while being spoken to, and speaking to staff in an appropriate manner.